thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 4.8 Literal substitutions
 -------------------------

-Literal substitutions allow the easy formatting of strings containing values from variables without the need to append literals with `'...' + '...'`.
+Literal substitutions allow for an easy formatting of strings containing values from variables without the need to append literals with `'...' + '...'`.

 These substitutions must be surrounded by vertical bars (`|`), like: